 “It was a groundbreaking paper.
 It really was the first time people had put a cargo into an exosome, the first time people had targeted an exosome, and so it really showed the utility of it as a therapeutic modality,” he added.

-Further work by the scientists who would go on to found the company showed that this same approach could be used for a range of other therapeutic cargos beyond nucleic acids, including enzymes and antibodies.
-In 2016, Evox was founded to push this science from the lab to the clinic and rapidly expanded from around five staff members in 2017 to over 100 today.
+Further work by the scientists who would go on to found Evox showed that this same approach could be used for a range of other therapeutic cargos beyond nucleic acids, including enzymes and antibodies.
+In 2016, Evox was launched to push this science from the lab to the clinic and rapidly expanded from around five staff members in 2017 to over 100 today.

 The versatility of exosomes has meant that simply picking which diseases to initially target has been a challenge in itself.